MolBIFFM/diana/README.md

   }
 }
 ```
-The conversion that a measurement range refers to.
-It defaults to the binary
+The modification-specific statistic that a specified measurement range refers
-logarithm of a measurement for `null` but can be set to`"log10"`,
+to.
+It defaults to the binary logarithm of a measurement for `null` but can be
-`"percentile"`, `"quantile"`, `"ratio"` or `"standard score"`, computed with
+set to `"log10"`, `"percentile"`, `"quantile"`, `"ratio"` or `"standard score"`,
-respect to the distribution of a particular modification at a particular time of
+computed with respect to the distribution of a particular modification at a
-measurement across each community of the protein-protein interaction network,
+particular time of measurement across each community of the protein-protein
-if applicable.
+interaction network, if applicable.

 ```json
 {